WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 * There are additional side conditions on the ordering of type imports and definitions: they can be interleaved, but they are ordered; a type import may only be referenced by later declarations; this ensures that import bounds cannot form a non-productive definitional cycle; consecutive type definitions OTOH may be mutually recursive (the exact details of these rules are TBD and may be relaxed in future versions of Wasm; cf. Module Linking proposal).

+Question: For the first version of this extension, we may want to restrict import bounds to abstract heap types like `any` or `func`.
+Concrete types are unlikely to be useful as bounds without the richer type language from the GC proposal.

 #### Definitions